-• A VisiBroker server using the MFCryptLib/OpenSSL security provider never trusts a peer certificate if there is no valid CA intermediate/root certificate provided for it.
+• A VisiBroker server using the MFCryptLib/OpenSSL security provider never trusts a peer certificate as a trustpoint (see vbroker.security. trustpointsRepository for details) if there is no valid CA intermediate/ root certificate provided for it.

 Generating a private key and certificate request